nomicflux/servant-opaleye-blog/README.md

     "timestamp" TIMESTAMPTZ DEFAULT now(),
     PRIMARY KEY(id)
 );

-ALTER TABLE posts ADD CONSTRAINT fk_posts_users FOREIGN KEY(users_email) REFERENCES users(email);
 ```
-Make sure that the password is a *BYTEA*, as we'll be storing binary data in there in future lessons.
+Make sure that the password is a *BYTEA*, as we'll be storing binary data for the password in future lessons.

 ## Step 2: Separate out model files

-Next, we'll make some adjustments to our API files from the previous lesson.
+Next, we'll make some adjustments to our API files from Lesson 1.
 There, we mixed together the API and the data definitions.
 But we'll want to use those data definitions in multiple places: when connecting to our database, when composing queries, when accessing the API, and so on.
 We don't want to make everything depend on everything else, so let's place our models in a separate folder.
 Create a "src/Models" directory.
 We'll start with Models/User.hs.

 While we're on the subject, we'll also split out our queries into their own folder: "src/Queries".
 Query files and API files alike will rely on Model files, but Queries and APIs will have no reliance on each other.